 Afghan Hound Information

-Known for their elegant beauty, Afghan Hounds are an independent, sweet breed known for their long, flowing coat of fur.
-These locks, while very regal, also serve an important purpose: protecting the pup from the harsh climate of the mountainous region from which it hails.
+The Afghan Hound’s locks of hair, while very regal, also serve an important purpose: protecting the pup from the harsh climate of the mountainous region from which it hails.
 Underneath is a strong, agile dog built for hunting.

 Afghan Hound History